Magmadiver: Production

-In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) to find potential sponsor for the series, containing the initial synopsis for the planned episodes.
-The Proposal document was then published in 1994.
+In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) to find potential sponsors for the series, containing the initial synopsis for the planned episodes.
+The Proposal document was then published in 1994, and it already included the "Magmadiver" plot.
 The original plan was for an episode centered on a magma fight to be the eleventh episode and an episode on a Nerv blackout to be the tenth one.
 During production, however, the episodes were reversed; what was supposed to be the eleventh episode became the tenth, while the draft on the tenth episode's blackout was used for "The Day Tokyo-3 Stood Still".
-In the "Proposal" document, moreover, the seventeenth episode was also supposed to feature a romance comedy about Asuka's first date; some of the elements of the initial scenario then flowed into the tenth episode, especially in the scene where Asuka goes shopping with Kaji.
+In the Proposal document, moreover, the seventeenth episode was also supposed to feature a romance comedy about Asuka's first date; some of the elements of the initial scenario then flowed into the tenth episode, especially in the scene where Asuka goes shopping with Kaji.
 "Magmadiver" was written by Akio Satsukawa in collaboration with Hideaki Anno, the director of the series, while the storyboards were edited by Anno himself and Tsuyoshi Kaga.
 Anno also worked on Sandalphon's design.
 Kaga and Hiroyuki Ishido worked together as the directors, while Shigeta Satoshi served as the chief animator.
-Takeshi Honda designed Asuka's dress, while Seiji Kio and Mitsumu Wogi worked as the assistant character designers.
+Takeshi Honda designed Asuka's swimsuit, while Seiji Kio and Mitsumu Wogi worked as the assistant character designers.
+Tomokazu Seki, Junko Iwao, Megumi Hayashibara, and Tetsuya Iwanaga, voice actors of several main characters in the series, played unidentified characters for "Magmadiver".
+Moreover, songs from Lila ~ from Ys, an album by Misato's voice actress Kotono Mitsuishi, were used during the episode.
+Yōko Takahashi also sang the final theme song of the installment, a cover of the song "Fly Me to the Moon", later replaced with a version named "Asuka Main" in subsequent home video editions.